 The Archives of Traditional Music provides excellent facilities for its patrons and its staff.
 Our listening library has hosted visiting researchers from all over the world, and the Hoagy Carmichael Room has been the site of everything from performances of local jazz, workshops on Mongolian throat-singing, and lectures on WPA-sponsored field research.
 Situated in Morrison Hall since 1988, the Archives of Traditional Music facilities support public activities and the work of staff who are providing access and preservation services for our holdings.

-The Listening Library is open to the public.
+The Listening Library, located in Morrison Hall room 120, is open to the public.
 Any library patron may request information or listen to recordings for any purpose.
-Members of the Archives staff offer reference assistance to students, faculty, and staff of Indiana University on a walk-in basis, as well as by telephone, letter, fax, or email.
+Members of the Archives staff offer reference assistance to students, faculty, and staff of Indiana University on a walk-in basis, as well as by telephone, letter, or email.
 The staff also provides reference assistance to the general public for inquiries concerning Archives resources.
 The Archives staff can give tours and lectures about the Archives and its procedures to interested groups.

 The Hoagy Carmichael Room